confucianzuoyuan/london-lectures-1946/london-lectures-1946.md

 near this superior person.
 The teacher must be everything that is perfect.

-## 社会凝聚力-A society by cohesion凝聚力}}
+## 社会凝聚力-A society by cohesion凝聚力

 当专注的现象产生后，儿童就变成了新儿童。专注不仅治愈了缺陷，还释放出了一种新的能量，产生了很多活动的新的态度。在7岁左右，另一个新的社会组织开始了：一种轻轻松松就可以适应的社会环境。学校就是一个社会，3岁年龄段的孩子形成了一个有凝聚力的群体。如果孩子在这个年龄拥有发展的自由，成果就会在成年时体现出来。

 After the phenomenon of concentration, the children are really new children.
-Concentration does not only cure defects, it unleashed释放出来} a new power, resulting in many activities and new attitudes.
-At around 7 years of age, another social organization begins: an easy adaption适应} to the social environment.
+Concentration does not only cure defects, it unleashed释放出来 a new power, resulting in many activities and new attitudes.
+At around 7 years of age, another social organization begins: an easy adaption适应 to the social environment.
 The school is a society, and the children, in their three-year age groups, form a cohesive group.
 If the child has freedom of development at this age, the result will be seen in adulthood.

-I have spoken about how children learn to concentrate and how a teacher must not interfere干涉，干预，介入} with her children at the moment of concentration.
+I have spoken about how children learn to concentrate and how a teacher must not interfere干涉，干预，介入 with her children at the moment of concentration.
 At other times, a teacher must use her common sense – she can interfere, but she must not interfere and break concentration.

 After the children concentrate, it is really possible to give them freedom.
 The teacher must encourage the children's activity and give them many opportunities for activity.
 She must give them material – an abundance of material – because once these children concentrate, they become very active and very hungry for work.
 It is necessary to give them many things to do.
 The teacher must see that there are many possibilities for work in the environment.

 It is an interesting fact that after this phenomenon of concentration has occurred, children really are new children.
 They are capable of a kind of behavior and a level of activity not usually seen in children.
-It is as though a connection has been established with an inner power or with the subconscious潜意识} and this brings about the construction of the personality.
+It is as though a connection has been established with an inner power or with the subconscious潜意识 and this brings about the construction of the personality.
 We see that these children are active; they construct themselves in a wonderful way and are capable of work they could not do before.
 These children are a surprise to everybody.

 One of the things that they show us is an amazing reaction to written language.
 They learn to write with very little help – almost by themselves.
-The characteristic of language acquisition获得} at this stage is that children remember long and difficult words, words they may have heard only once.
-They have an inner sensitivity敏感} – they are still in the absorbent mind period – and this is similar to the sensitive敏感的} period for the creation of spoken language.
-Remembering long, incomprehensible无法理解的} words is difficult for an adult.
+The characteristic of language acquisition获得 at this stage is that children remember long and difficult words, words they may have heard only once.
+They have an inner sensitivity敏感 – they are still in the absorbent mind period – and this is similar to the sensitive敏感的 period for the creation of spoken language.
+Remembering long, incomprehensible无法理解的 words is difficult for an adult.
 We need to have the words written and spelled out for us.
 But with children there is an analysis of the inner language already in the mind.
-One sandpaper砂纸} letter will give a reaction – the child realizes that words are composed of sounds.
+One sandpaper砂纸 letter will give a reaction – the child realizes that words are composed of sounds.
 Children of seven years do not react in this way.
 Only children at this early age, when they still have the sensitivity for language, do this.

-The power of the sensitive periods has been repressed压抑}.
+The power of the sensitive periods has been repressed压抑.
 When it is freed it begins to work again.
-Concentration not only cures defects, it brings a new power that was dormant蛰伏的}.
+Concentration not only cures defects, it brings a new power that was dormant蛰伏的.
 A door is opened and this internal power is set free.
-One of the manifestations显示} of this is an enthusiasm for the alphabet.
+One of the manifestations显示 of this is an enthusiasm for the alphabet.
 They already have an inner sensitivity to language and this we might call an intellectual interest.
-It is like the expression of a new life – marvelous了不起的}.
+It is like the expression of a new life – marvelous了不起的.
 Now they have the possibility of perfecting their language.

 Another thing that comes as a result of the phenomenon of concentration is an easy adaptation to the social environment.
 The school is a society.
 When men are together, they are in a society.
 Children, of course, are in society when they are at home, but the adaptation is different.
 Social life is everywhere – otherwise there would be no family, no country – it is the adaptation that is different.
 The difficulties of adaptation are not easily overcome.
 These new children adapt easily to everything, to work and to contact with others.

 This social sense is like a gift.
 Children do not usually adapt to contact with each other so easily, so this is a new phenomenon.
-It is perhaps a natural thing – something that allows easy communication between individuals – sympathy同情}, cooperation合作}, etc. I have called this society by cohesion.
-It does not come from any imposed强制实行} behavior, or even from imitative模仿的} behavior, and it is lacking in the world as we know it.
+It is perhaps a natural thing – something that allows easy communication between individuals – sympathy同情, cooperation合作, etc. I have called this society by cohesion.
+It does not come from any imposed强制实行 behavior, or even from imitative模仿的 behavior, and it is lacking in the world as we know it.
 It is, however, natural for these new children to form a society by cohesion.

 It is normal for children to join together.
 This is a most fundamental fact.
-People who have observed this phenomenon say it is like an embryonic胚胎期的} society that has many aspects, one of which is reciprocal help.
+People who have observed this phenomenon say it is like an embryonic胚胎期的 society that has many aspects, one of which is reciprocal help.
 The older children help the smaller ones and the small ones help each other.
 They show respect for and interest in each other.
 For example, when a child does something difficult for the first time, such as writing on the blackboard, another will go and admire his work.
 If the first child says, ‘Please stay and see that no one rubs it out,’ the second child will remain, like a soldier, in charge of the other’s work.
 So there is admiration between the children and not envy.
 No teacher could tell children to admire and be interested in each other's work.
 Yet, in our schools everything anyone does is a beautiful thing to be admired by all, just as we admire the work of a great painter.
 It is not emulation but admiration – it is very spontaneous.
 When a child has the misfortune to break something he is extremely sorry, because when children have reached this stage they are not destructive.
 They are more than sorry.
 If they break anything, they are greatly concerned – but they handle the material so well that it is not often that anything is spoiled.
 If a child does break something, the others come and comfort him.
 They leave their work and help him pick up the pieces.

 Children can also be a moral help to each other.
 If one child in the class is a disturber, another child may go up to him and say something like, ‘You are a little naughty, but never mind, we were all naughty once and now we are good.
 You must become good too.’
 A teacher could not teach things like this.
 She could not console or comfort a person for his badness.
 To the child, however, the misconduct of another child is simply a misfortune, and this other child must be comforted and supported.